Nooberieno/DnD-Homebrew/content/spells/flame-grant-me-strength.md

 ---

 Channeling the essence of fire, you empower your physical and fire damage.
-Any attack that deals Bludgeoning, Piercing, Slashing or Fire damage gains a 20% boost for the duration of this spell.
+Once per turn, when you make an attack that deals Bludgeoning, Piercing, Slashing, or Fire damage, you can roll an additional 1d8 of the same type.

-_**Note**_: if the attack deals multiple types of damage, it only gets a boost to the damage types this spell normally boosts(Bludgeoning, Piercing, Slashing and Fire)
+_At Higher Levels:_ When you cast this spell using a spell slot of 3rd level or higher, the extra damage increases by 1d8 for each slot level above 2nd.